Blazemeter/taurus/docs/Reporting.md

 ## Post-Test Summary

-This is the simpliest reporter that just prints few basic KPIs in the console log after test execution, for example:
+This is the simplest reporter that just prints few basic KPIs in the console log after test execution, for example:
 ```
 18:04:24 INFO: Samples count: 367, 8.17% failures
 18:04:24 INFO: Average times: total 0.385, latency 0.115, connect 0.000